The Magic of Marrakech Morocco

 Every night when we went out to dinner we made new friends at the market food stall.

 This group from Mexico we ran into several times, and they helped me to bargain some prices on things too.

 We ended up meeting and having lunch with them one day as well.
 It was nice to make friends.

-Another time we made friends with a Dutch Mum and her daughter, and ended up doing a tour with them next day – just lovely people!
+Another time we made friends with a Dutch Mum and her daughter and ended up doing a tour with them the next day – just lovely people!